Pathway for Success program wins Lydecker Diversity Award

 Developed in early 2009, Pathway for Success is designed for students who enter the university needing developmental classes, based on their ACT scores and high school grades.

 Students are required to attend study sessions, participate in mandatory group meetings and meet with their academic adviser three times a semester.
 Sawyer says that while some students are reluctant about the requirements at first, they often continue using the resources even after they finish the program.

-Pathways for Success serves a diverse array of students: About 59 percent African American, 26 percent white, 9 percent Latino and 6 percent Southeast Asian.
+Pathway for Success serves a diverse array of students: About 59 percent African American, 26 percent white, 9 percent Latino and 6 percent Southeast Asian.